Length of Programs

 Appeal

-A student may appeal the formal grievance decision within ten (10) business days by submitting a formal appeal in writing, along with the written decision to the Johnson College Grievance Committee at grievance@johnson.edu
+A student may appeal the formal grievance decision within 10 business days by submitting an appeal request via email to the Johnson College Grievance Committee at grievance@johnson.edu.

 The following information must be included in the student’s email to the Grievance Committee: